Enter your email and password to access secured content, members only resources and discount prices.

 Employees are entitled to 10 days paid personal leave for each year of service.

-The following scenarios provides some general guidance in relation to an employee’s leave options and whether the leave should be of paid or unpaid, in accordance with the Modern Awards and the FW Act.
+The following scenarios provides some general guidance in relation to an employee’s leave options and whether the leave should be of paid or unpaid, in accordance with the FW Act.